k155cvut/gise/docs/practicals/TerrainAnalysis.md

 - Set Křovák projection (EPSG: 5514)

-- Use definition query to display assigned Czech national parc.
-Picture below is displaying Krkonoše national parc using definition query; DEM in the background.
+- Use definition query to display assigned Czech national park.
+Picture below is displaying Krkonoše national park using definition query; DEM in the background.

 ![](../assets/cviceni7/Obrázek1.png){ .no-filter .off-glb}
 {: align=center}

-- Use Extract by Mask tool to clip raster by assigned national parc polygon.
+- Use Extract by Mask tool to clip raster by assigned national park polygon.

 **3.** Raster Analysis

 In the following step, a set of spatial analysis tools together with subsequent reclassification will be processed to calculate and classify elevation and slope (steepness).
 Later on, you will deal with reclassification of Corine Land Cover raster and finally, suitable interpolation method will be used to help you process wind speed data.

 - Use Slope function to calculate the steepness.
-Use extracted raster by your national parc as an input raster.
+Use extracted raster by your national park as an input raster.
 The output should be similar to following picture.

 ![](../assets/cviceni7/Obrázek2.png){ .no-filter .off-glb}
 {: align=center}